Goodbye itching, hello soft skin!

 Too-hot water tends to aggravate skin that lacks a protective lipid film, especially if it is hard water.
 The same precaution applies if you take baths; make sure to add a capful of nourishing oil to the water, as well.

-2/ Opt for a specialized shower gel
+2/ Opt for a specialised shower gel

 Not all cleansers are formulated to care for the delicate skin of future mothers.
 Some even have a tendency to “scour” the skin.
-This makes it very important to choose a specialized, gentle, soap-free formula, and skip the scrubs for now.
+This makes it very important to choose a specialised, gentle, soap-free formula, and skip the scrubs for now.

 3/ Dry off gently